 “Turning the chairs around” is now part of my new daily routine.
 Walking into a room with furniture facing the wrong direction might not bother everyone…. but I can’t keep walking past it without fixing them.
-Full disclosure here, I don’t recommend swivel chairs for your living area if you have several kids.
+Giving my honest opinion here- I don’t recommend swivel chairs for your living area if you have several kids.
 A bedroom is a better spot.

 Other MVPs in The Room

-I found this GORGEOUS console table which really is too pretty to hide behind the sofa, but it does such a good job back there.
+I found this GORGEOUS console table which really is too pretty to hide behind the sofa, so I wish it could be more seen.
 It is down right stunning!
 Initially, I thought I would use the table in my office.
 But once I swung it into the living room “just to see”, I knew it was home.